 Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
 A global financial crisis or a global or regional political disruption could cause extreme volatility in the capital and credit markets.
 For example, outbreaks of epidemic, pandemic, or contagious diseases, such as the recent COVID-19 outbreak, could disrupt our business.
 Business disruptions could include disruptions to the productivity of our employees working remotely and restrictions on their travel may hinder their ability to meet with potential customers and close transactions, as well as temporary closures of the facilities of suppliers or contract growers in our supply chain.
 While we've seen very recent signs of improvement, hemp growers have been slower to make decisions to purchase hemp seeds due to economic uncertainty and wheat consumer packaged goods companies have been heavily focused on production over R&D evaluation as demand for staples like pasta and flour have increased.
 Import approval by China is required for the successful commercial launch of our HB4® soybean, and it is uncertain whether the pandemic will cause delays in the approval process.
 If there are significant delays in China's approval, our results of operations and financial condition could be materially adversely affected.
 In addition, the COVID-19 outbreak may result in a severe economic downturn and has already significantly affected the financial markets of many countries.
-A severe or prolonged economic downturn or political disruption could result in a variety of risks to our business, including our ability to raise capital when needed on acceptable terms, if at all.
-A weak or declining economy or political disruption could also strain our manufacturers or suppliers, possibly resulting in supply disruption, or cause our customers to delay making payments for our services.
-Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the political or economic
+A severe or prolonged economic downturn or political disruption could result in a variety of risks to our business, including our sulpliers, possibly resulting in supply disruption, or cause our customers to delay making payments for our services.
+Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the political or economic climate and financial market conditions could adversely impact our business.